Grade 9 Overview

 - add sound effects to make your game more immersive

 Do you strive to gain more confidence when speaking in front of people?
 Learn techniques from famous speakers throughout history while learning what it takes to make a great speech.
 Develop skills that will serve you well throughout your career and personal life.

 Yes, grade 9 students can enroll in full-time online courses, however, grade 8 and 9 students must sign up before September 30th to avoid any additional fees.
 Students who wish to take full-time courses after September 30th are advised to speak with our admin staff prior to enrolling.

 Will I easily adapt to high school online?

+There may be a learning curve as students adapt to creating their own schedules.
 Courses at iLearn are a little different than other schools.
-Students who are driven and take ownership in their work find they excel in a digital or blended learning environment as students can learn when they are most attentive and alert.
-The coursework is no easier than any other BC high school, so, for students who are not motivated, there may be a learning curve as students adapt to creating their own schedules.
+Students who are driven and take ownership in their work find they excel in a digital or blended learning environment as they can learn when they are most attentive and alert.

 How long does it take to complete courses?

 Students complete courses at their own pace.
 Most students take a few months to complete a course, while some have completed their course in a little as one month.